Mediawiki-wysiwyg/WYSIWYG-CKeditor/README.md

 History of modifications:
 ===

+- 16.08.16  Fixed problem with textselection- plugin: empty line was created by each wysiwyg-source toggle (with FF browser when editor did not have focus in wysiwyg mode).
+Version 1.5.6_0 [B551+16.08.2016].

 - 15.08.16  Caption of images: support internal and external links inside caption, caption supports html and wikitext formatings, possible html formats are converted to wikitext.
 Version 1.5.6_0 [B551+15.08.2016].

 - 09.08.16  Fixed "Uninitialized string offset: 0" error with pre- block.
 Fixed doubleclick hangup with references- placeholder (widget problem).
 Version 1.5.6_0 [B551+09.08.2016].